What is the difference between a "dorm" and a "residence hall"?

 What is the residence hall assignment process?

-Lincoln University operates eight residence halls: Anthony, Bennett, Dawson, Hoard, Perry, Sherman, Tull and Yates.
+Lincoln University operates nine residence halls: Anthony, Bennett, Dawson, Hoard, Martin, Perry, Sherman, Tull, and Yates.
 In May, 2009, Dawson Hall was designated LU's freshman center and is now the home for our first-time female and male freshmen.
-All returning residents or transfer students may request space in one of the remaining seven halls keeping in mind the following criteria: Bennett Hall is designated for students studying agriculture and/or natural sciences, Hoard is single gender and for male students with a cumulative GPA of 3.0 or better, and Yates is single gender for female students with a cumulative GPA of 3.0 or better.
+All returning residents or transfer students may request space in one of the remaining eight halls keeping in mind the following criteria: Bennett Hall is designated for students studying agriculture and/or natural sciences, Hoard is single gender and for male students with a cumulative GPA of 3.0 or better, and Yates is single gender for female students with a cumulative GPA of 3.0 or better.
+Anthony Hall is our honors college and residents must be selected to live in this building.
 Assignments are made throughout the summer and residents are notified of their assignment in late July.
-First-time freshmen and transfer students must pay their room deposit and submit a completed contract before an assignment to Dawson Hall is made.
+First-time freshmen and transfer students must pay their housing fee and submit a completed contract before an assignment to Dawson Hall is made.

 How are rooms and roommates assigned?